Preparing your Health Center for SBIRT Implementation (SBIRT-IP)

 - Identify the signs of compassion fatigue in the workplace.

-- Prior to the February 21st session, view a 20-minute tutorial on how to use the videoconferencing platform
+- View a 20-minute tutorial on how to use the Zoom videoconferencing platform

 Christina Boyd, LSCSW, LCAC

-The first 35 registrants will receive a scholarship that covers the entire $350 cost of participation.
-As a grant sponsored scholarship and to receive continuing education hours, it is expected participants will view the 20-minute video tutorial; attend the live technology training; be prepared for and join each session; and actively engage in group discussions.
+The first 35 registrants will receive a waiver that covers the entire $350 cost of participation.
 Due to limited enrollment, if you cannot commit to the full participant requirements, please defer this registration opportunity to others.

-Please Note: Registrants enrolled in this series are expected to attend the Feb 21 and Feb 28 sessions.
-In addition, it is expected that participants will have access to the appropriate technology by March 7 in order to fully participate and be on camera at least 90% of the time.
+Registrants enrolled in this series are expected to attend all sessions.
+In addition, it is expected that participants will have access to the appropriate technology by April 7th in order to fully participate and be on camera at least 90% of the time.
 This is not a webinar series and active participation to gain/improve skills are required.

-Continuing Education: This series has been approved for a total of 15 contact hours (includes 9 hours of instruction, 5 hours of assignments, and 1 hour for the Orientation Session) through the following professional associations: NEVADA – Nevada Board of Examiners for Alcohol, Drug & Gambling Counselors; Nevada State Board of Nursing; Board of Examiners for Marriage and Family Therapists and Clinical Professional Counselors; State of Nevada Board of Examiners for Social Workers.
+This series has been approved for a total of 15 contact hours (includes 9 hours of instruction, 5 hours of assignments, and 1 hour for the Orientation Session) through the following professional associations: NEVADA – Nevada Board of Examiners for Alcohol, Drug & Gambling Counselors; Nevada State Board of Nursing; Board of Examiners for Marriage and Family Therapists and Clinical Professional Counselors; State of Nevada Board of Examiners for Social Workers.
 NATIONAL – National Association for Addiction Professionals (NAADAC), International Certification & Reciprocity Consortium (IC&RC), and the National Board for Certified Counselors (NBCC) ACEP No. 6492.
 No credit will be awarded for non-attendance or partial attendance.
-The knowledge and skills learned should be applied within the framework of any applicable Operating and/or Credentialing regulations in your State of practice.
 The knowledge and skills learned should be applied within the framework of any applicable Operating and/or Credentialing regulations in your State of practice.

 This publication was supported in whole or in part by the Nevada Division of Public and Behavioral Health Bureau of Behavioral Health, Prevention, and Wellness through funding provided by the Nevada State Targeted Response to the Opioid Crisis Grant (1H79TI080265-02) awarded by the Substance Abuse and Mental Health Services Administration (SAMSHA).
 The opinions, findings conclusions and recommendations expressed in this publication/program/exhibit are those of the author(s) and do not necessarily represent the official views of the United States Department of Health and Human Services, SAMSHA or the State of Nevada.